Alternative versions of Spider-Man: Spider-UK (Earth-833)

-Billy Braddock a.k.a.
-Spider-UK, a British-based version of Spider-Man and a member of the Captain Britain Corps.
+Billy Braddock, a.k.a.
+Spider-UK, is a British-based version of Spider-Man and a member of the Captain Britain Corps.
 He became a sole survivor from his universe after his home reality was destroyed during Time Runs Out and chose to remain in the reality of the defeated Inheritors, along with Anya Corazon.
 During Spider-Verse vol. 2, set during the Secret Wars event, Spider-UK and Anya Corazon found themselves in the domain of the Battleworld called Arachnia with no memories of how they got there and eventually teamed up with Spider-Gwen, Spider-Ham, Spider-Man Noir, and Spider-Man: India, neither of them remembering their previous encounter during the original "Spider-Verse" event.
 Following the conclusion of Secret Wars, the team of six Spiders will rename itself and be featured in a new ongoing series called Web Warriors, a name that was coined by Peter Parker from the Ultimate Spider-Man TV series during the original "Spider-Verse" event.
 During Spider-Geddon, when the Inheritors came back, Verna snapped Spider-UK's neck, killing him.